Grand Duchy of Finland: History

 An extended Southwest Finland was made a titular grand duchy in 1581, when King Johan III of Sweden, who as a prince had been the duke of Finland (1556–1561/63), extended the list of subsidiary titles of the kings of Sweden considerably.
 The new title of grand duke of Finland did not result in any Finnish autonomy, as Finland was an integrated part of the Kingdom of Sweden with full parliamentary representation for its counties.
 During the next two centuries, the title was used by some of Johan's successors on the throne, but not all.
 Usually, it was just a subsidiary title of the King, used only on very formal occasions.
 However, in 1802, as an indication of his resolve to keep Finland within Sweden in the face of increased Russian pressure, King Gustav IV Adolf gave the title to his new-born son, Prince Carl Gustaf, who died three years later.

-Napoleon sought to persuade Alexander I of Russia to conquer Finland around the time of the signing of the Treaty of Tilsit.
-Alexander was reluctant to launch a war against Finland, as military campaigns were already draining the resources of the Russian Empire.
-The potential annexation of Finland also implied considerable financial expenditures, which Russia was unwilling to bear.

 During the Finnish War between Sweden and Russia, the four Estates of occupied Finland were assembled at the Diet of Porvoo on 29 March 1809 to pledge allegiance to Tsar Alexander I of Russia, who in return guaranteed that the area's laws and liberties, as well as religion, would be left unchanged.
 Following the Swedish defeat in the war and the signing of the Treaty of Fredrikshamn on 17 September 1809, Finland became a true autonomous grand duchy within the Russian Empire; but the usual balance of power between monarch and diet resting on taxation was not in place, since the emperor could rely on the rest of his vast empire.
 The title "Grand Duke of Finland" was added to the long list of titles of the Russian tsar.

 After his return to Finland in 1812, the Finnish-born Gustaf Mauritz Armfelt became counsellor to the Russian emperor.
 Armfelt was instrumental in securing the grand duchy as state with greater autonomy within the Russian Empire, and acquiring so-called Old Finland that Russia had annexed from Sweden in the Treaty of Nystad (1721) and the Treaty of Åbo (1743).